-- 35.1 The Company had 3 overdrafts limit amounted Baht 50 million by entering into the agreement with 3 financial institutions, carried MOR% per annum that consisted of: - 35.1.1) Two credit limits without guarantee amounted Baht 20 million and Baht 10 million, respectively. - 35.1.2) One credit limit with guarantee amounted Baht 20 million and guaranteed by mortgaging the land with buildings.

-35.2 The Company had 2 short-term loan limits amounted Baht 220 million by entering into the agreement with two financial institutions in the form of promissory notes with maturity date not over three months and carried the interest rate of 2.95% - 3.10% per annum that consisted of:

-- 35.2.1) One credit limit without guarantee amounted Baht 20 million. - 35.2.2) One credit limit with guarantee amounted Baht 200 million and guaranteed by mortgaging the land with buildings.
+- 36.1 The Company had 3 overdrafts limit amounted Baht 50 million by entering into the agreement with 3 financial institutions, carried MOR% per annum that consisted of: - 36.1.1) Two credit limits without guarantee amounted Baht 20 million and Baht 10 million, respectively. - 36.1.2) One credit limit with guarantee amounted Baht 20 million and guaranteed by mortgaging the land with buildings. - 36.2 The Company had 2 short-term loan limits amounted Baht 220 million by entering into the agreement with two financial institutions in the form of promissory notes with maturity date not over three months and carried the interest rate of 2.95% 3.10% per annum that consisted of: - 36.2.1) One credit limit without guarantee amounted Baht 20 million. - 36.2.2) One credit limit with guarantee amounted Baht 200 million and guaranteed by mortgaging the land with buildings.

-35.3 Long-term loan from financial institutions
+36.3 Long-term loan from financial institutions

-- 35.3.1) The Company had the long-term loan with a financial institution at the limit amount of Baht 20 million, with interest MLR%, without collateral. - 35.3.2) The Company has the long-term loan with a financial institution guaranteed by a mortgage on land and buildings for 2 credit lines divided as: - 35.3.2.1) The loans amounted Baht 500 million consisted of: - Loan agreement amounted Baht 250 million at THBFIX 3M+3.85% per annum - Loan agreement amounted Baht 250 million at MLR-1.5% per annum - 35.3.2.2) Loan amounted Baht 100 million at THBFIX 6M + 2.56% per annum
+- 36.3.1 The Company had the long-term loan with a financial institution at the limit amount of Baht 20 million, with interest MLR%, without collateral. - 36.3.2 The Company has the long-term loan with a financial institution guaranteed by a mortgage on land and buildings for 2 credit lines divided as: - 36.3.2.1) The loans amounted Baht 500 million consisted of: - Loan agreement amounted Baht 250 million at MLR-1.5% per annum - As at December 31,2023 not been disbursed in the amount of Baht 250 million

+36.3.2.2) Loan amounted Baht 100 million at THBFIX 6M + 2.56% per annum

-36. FINANCIAL INSTRUMENTS
+37. FINANCIAL INSTRUMENTS

-36.1 Financial risk management
+37.1 Financial risk management